thelang-io/the/packages/analyzer/README.md

 ```

 ### `Type.canCastTo (t: ref Type) bool`
-Checks whether type can be cast to another type (should be used only on union type).
+Checks whether type can be cast to another type (used for AsExpression or IsExpression).

 **Parameters**

-- `t` - another type to check if possible to cast to
+- `to` - another type to check if possible to cast to

 **Return value**